iainvdw/lucidian-tides/Sessions/14 - Ultimatum.md

 Later that day, the crew approaches Nicodranas.
 Through thick smoke hanging low on the ground, Doloris notes that the Restless Wharf is in ruins.
 There’s a discussion about options, with T’hau eventually suggesting that they should set fire to the two man-o-wars clearly responsible for what happened here.
 The others are quick to agree, none of them okay with sitting idly by.

 They quickly decide to put this plan into action now, as they still have cover of the thick smoke hanging over the Restless Wharf.
-The captain and the rest of the crew will continue casually sailing, delivering their goods to Primewater as if nothing is amiss, whilst the others divide themselves up into two group: Stormbreaker and Rayna are one group, T’hau, Mal and Doloris are another.
+The captain and the rest of the crew will continue casually sailing, delivering their goods to Primewater as if nothing is amiss, whilst the others divide themselves up into two group: [[Stormbreaker]] and [[Rayna Khatri|Rayna]] are one group, T’hau, Mal and Doloris are another.
 The two groups slip into the water unnoticed and approach the two man-o-wars from underwater.

 Stormbreaker and Rayna approach the Chimera, as T’hau, Mal and Doloris approach the Adjudicator.
 Stormbreaker and T’hau get ready to open one of the gunports, the two groups sharing a nod before they both try and enter simultaneously.